+The Department of Law is responsible for managing six undergraduate programmes, including the 4-year LLB, three 5-year joint degree programmes, HKU-UCL Dual Degree programme in Law and HKU-PKU Dual Degree Programme in Law.
 The Bachelor of Laws (LLB) is a flagship programme of the Department of Law.
-It consistently admits the best students notwithstanding keen competition locally and abroad.
-The LLB and double-degree undergraduate programmes remain signature programmes that cement the reputation of the HKU, as seen by the robust admissions figures.
+It consistently admits the highest quality students notwithstanding keen competition locally and abroad.
+The LLB, joint degree and dual degree undergraduate programmes remain signature programmes that cement the reputation of the HKU, as seen by the robust admission figures.